1989 South African general election: Orange Free State

+Transvaal

 House of Representatives (coloured)

 All five appointed and indirectly-elected seats were taken by the Labour Party.
+This election was largely boycotted; voter turnout was only at 18%.

 House of Delegates (Indian)

 Of the five appointed and indirectly-elected seats, three were taken by Solidarity, one by the National People’s Party and one by the Merit People's Party.
+This election was largely boycotted; voter turnout was only at 23%.